Design and Evaluate Recomposited OR-AND-XOR-PUF: Background

 \section{Background}

-In this section, we first introduce Arbiter-based PUF and one of its most popular variant XOR-APUF.
-We then present two most powerful modeling attacks.
-The former attack solely utilizes the CRPs, while the latter attack utilizes one type of side channel information that is the unreliability to assist the APUF model building.
-It is possible to employ other side channel information such as power, timing~\cite{ruhrmair2014efficient} and photonic~\cite{tajik2017photonic} to facilitate APUF modeling attacks, but these side channel information are expensive to collect compared with the reliability information.
+In this section, we first introduce the Arbiter-based PUF that we will use as a case study to build the OAX-PUF and one of its most popular variants, XOR-APUF, to which we will compare the OAX-PUF.
+We then present the four most powerful modeling attacks on XOR-APUF.
+The former two attacks solely use the CRPs, while the third attack uses one type of side channel information that is the unreliability to assist the APUF model building.
+The last attack uses both response and reliability information.
+It is possible to use other side channel information such as power, timing~\cite{ruhrmair2014efficient} and photonic~\cite{tajik2017photonic} to facilitate APUF modeling attacks, but they are expensive to collect compared with the reliability information.
 For example, timing and photonic information require accurate equipment or good expertise.
-In addition, physical access to the PUF device is also usually a must.
-We mainly focus on the CRP based and unreliability (or challenge reliability pair) based modeling attacks, which are cheaper and most attractive to attackers in real-world.
-This is common and aligned with other recent studies~\cite{nguyen2019interpose,zhang2020set,avvaru2020homogeneous} when enhancing the PUF modeling resilience.
+In addition, physical access to the PUF device is also typically required.
+We primarily focus on CRP based and unreliability (or challenge reliability pair) based modeling attacks, which are cheaper and most attractive to attackers in the real-world.
+This process is common and aligned with other recent studies~\cite{nguyen2019interpose,zhang2020set,avvaru2020homogeneous} when evaluating PUF modeling resilience.